C241-PS127/ML/README.md

 # Lokal.Ind Machine Learning Models

 Welcome to the official repository of the Lokal.Ind Machine Learning Models project.
-This repository hosts the models developed for the Lokal.Ind eCommerce Platform to enhance user experience through predictive text suggestions and personalized product recommendations.
+This repository hosts the models developed for the Lokal.Ind E-Commerce Platform to enhance user experience through predictive text suggestions and personalized product recommendations.

 ## Overview